 2. Lalaurie House in New Orleans, LA

-The Lalaurie House has been deemed one of the most haunted locations in the French Quarter and although it is now a private residence, it’s one walk-by experience you don’t want to miss.
+The Lalaurie House has been deemed one of the most paranormal-afflicted locations in the French Quarter and although it is now a private residence, it’s one walk-by experience you don’t want to miss.
 Tarnished by an extremely morbid history, this historic building was once the home of the prestigious Madame Lalaurie and her family.
 As legend would have it, Mrs. Lalaurie was extremely cruel and inhumane to her slaves, chaining them up to walls and performing unnecessary surgical procedures on them.
 Many people lost their lives in this mansion and one slave even jumped to her death to escape her master’s wrath.
 Even if you’re a skeptic of the haunting tales, stop by to get a glimpse of this magnificent home and reflect on its sad but true history.

 3. Shreveport Municipal Auditorium in Shreveport, LA